A Mzungu’s Experience in Africa

-I was 54 years old and had come to a point in my life that I had to do something before my accustomed rut ran out.
+I was 54 years old and had come to a point in my life that I had to do something while I was still able.
 I applied to be a Global Teacher with Link Community Council to spend five weeks in rural Uganda in order to share my teaching expertise with staff in a school.

 MY UGANDAN JOURNAL

 My home was a brick built tin-roofed four small-roomed structure belonging to and inhabited by my host and Headmaster Kasangaki Johnson and Nyagendo Joyce, his wife.
 Except for Sadik the treasured three-year-old grandson who slept with his grandparents, the rest of the extended family lived in traditional mud huts.
 There was no running water or electricity but I was the only person missing that.
 Kitwetwe Village (pop.
 200 well spread out) was very rural and isolated but I never felt lonely or in want of company.

 My day started at 5.45am with the cockerel alarm.
 I took my precious bucket (use it for ANYTHING) with me to the pit latrine constructed especially for me and used only by me.
 Without light pollution, the stars are so bright it is hard to pick out the constellations but I always saw Orion, the Southern Cross, and Taurus.
 I was afraid to stand still too long stargazing on account of the dreaded female Anopheles mosquito.
 At 6.30 while it was still dark, my basin of water for washing would be waiting in my personal shelter made of sticks.
 Baring my flesh under the stars at the same time posing a vulnerable target with no repellent on for mosquitoes is an enduring memory.
 The bathing ritual happened twice on weekdays and three times on the weekends.
 I have never been so clean!
 Remember that the borehole is more than a kilometre away and someone in the family carries it on their head or slung on a bike to our home and heated over an open fire for me to use!